-Around 80% of the earth's land area is not formally protected and consists of 'multi-layered' forested landscapes that support people, biodiversity, agricultural activity and industry, making them highly productive.
+Around 80% of the earth's land area is not formally protected, consisting of 'multi-layered' forested landscapes that support people, biodiversity, agricultural activity and industry.
 Forests have a value for all these groups, locally and globally.
-It is vital that forest conservation understands the multiple perspectives and competing demands on all levels and that certain trade-offs will have to be made.
+It is vital that forest management considers the multiple perspectives and competing demands on all levels.

-Working with communities, government agencies, NGOs and businesses, IUCN’s Forest Conservation Programme supports the development of locally-driven, sustainable measures that will improve forest management.
+Working with communities, government agencies, NGOs and businesses, IUCN’s Global Forest and Climate Change Programme (GFCCP) supports the development of locally-driven, sustainable measures that will improve forest management in several ways:

 Forests of South East Cameroon